xulabs/aitom/doc/tutorials/007_000_template_search/README.md

 # Template Matching Tutorial
 In this tutorial, an example run of template matching using AITom is shown in template_matching_demo.py.
 This tutorial uses actin filament template matching in lamellipodia as an example.
 With appropriate templates and adjustments to parameters, the same approach can be applied to the analysis of other cellular structures as well.
 For a description of template matching, see section 3.2.1 of by Zeng and Xu (2019).
-The demo data (demo_map.rec and demo_template.rec) can be downloaded from https://cmu.app.box.com/s/e1jed7sionza8uehzzy59lcyzmmbhdp8.
+The demo data can be downloaded from https://cmu.app.box.com/s/e1jed7sionza8uehzzy59lcyzmmbhdp8.

 ## Map
 The lamellipodia tomogram data used in this tutorial were originally published by Vinzenz et al. (2012).
 The dataset can be downloaded from https://cellix.imba.oeaw.ac.at/lamellipodia/et. demo_map.rec is a subtomogram sliced from the dataset above.